scalablecory/aether/planning/Bluetooth Apps.md

 The second, a .NET MAUI app, will also use Bluetooth to talk to the Aether.

 These apps will provide real-time and historic charts, and be used to configure the device and run one-off commands against the sensors.

+# Bluetooth API

+The API/protocol over Bluetooth will need to provide:

+- Real-time data
+- Historic data, within some window of dates.
+- Configuration
+- TODO